 Now that I have my base cabinets installed on both sides of my door it’s time to caulk and paint everything.
 I will share pictures of that in Part 3.

-One final thing I wanted to make clear in this project, is that I’m not a DIYer that could make this happen on my own.
+One final thing I wanted to make clear in this tutorial, is that I’m not able to DIY this project on my own.
 I don’t own a saw, nail gun, driver or dremmel (all tools used in this project).
 I have a handyman who is willing to let me work with him and he teaches me as we go along.
+You don’t have to be able to everything yourself to save a lot of money by building your own shelves.

 - $486 – wall cabinets plus delivery